Getting customers. That’s what business is all about.

 Lead generation is exactly what it sounds like: generating leads.

-It is taking total strangers and getting them to indicate some sort of interest in your company.
+As a b2b marketer, you are taking total strangers and getting them to indicate some sort of interest in your company.
 In other words, turning them into leads.

 We’ll get more into specific strategies and tactics you can implement to generate leads, but the process looks a little something like this: